-The focus of the LCS is on ensuring students have every opportunity to reach their maximal potential as future doctors equipped to contribute meaningfully in their own communities and in the national and international arenas.
-The School receives an annual intake of approximately 100 students studying across years 4 and 5 of the medical course.
+The focus of the LCS is on ensuring students have every opportunity to reach their maximum potential as future doctors equipped to contribute meaningfully in their own communities as well as nationally and internationally.
+The School receives an annual intake of approximately 100 medical students studying across years 4 and 5 of the MBBS.

 The LCS invests heavily in the valuable community partnerships that underpin students' learning in evidenced-based science, patient-centred care, social responsibility and vocational professionalism.